klot-io/pi-setup/README.md

 Once you have a master node and a few workers, head over to Apps.

 # Kubectl

 To integrate this new Kubernetes Cluster with your local kubectl, `make kubectl`.

 It'll ask you for the cluster and password.
-It'll create a context for this cluster (clsuter-klot-io).
+It'll create a context for this cluster (cluster-klot-io).

 If you have an existing `~/.kube/config` it'll merge else it'll just create a new ~/.kube/config file.